-- A. Submit weekly training schedules through the Online Whereabouts System before 10am on the Monday of the relevant week (unless the Monday training session starts prior to 10am, in which case the weekly squad whereabouts must be received 30 minutes prior to the start of the Monday training session). - B. Notify The FA of the start and finish time of all training sessions. - C. Ensure the weekly training schedule is accurate at all times by notifying The FA of any changes (e.g. venue including full postcode/time/ day) to the weekly training schedule no later than when a particular change is effective. - D. Where five (5) or more Players are involved in a 'Split Squad' training activity, it is the Club's responsibility to notify The FA (preferably in advance of a training session and, in any event, no later than when the Players leave the scheduled training venue to relocate to another).
+- A. Submit weekly training schedules through the Online Whereabouts System before 10am on the Monday of the relevant week (unless the Monday training session starts prior to 10am, in which case the weekly squad whereabouts must be received 30 minutes prior to the start of the Monday training session). - B. Notify The FA of the start and finish time of all training sessions. - C. Ensure the weekly training schedule is accurate at all times by notifying The FA of any changes (e.g. venue including full postcode/time/ day) to the weekly training schedule no later than when a particular change is effective. - training activity, it is the Club's responsibility to notify The FA (preferably in advance of a training session and, in any event, no later than when the Players leave the scheduled training venue to relocate to another).
 A 'Split Squad' training activity occurs when five (5) or more Players collectively participate in a Club training activity that takes place at a different venue to the scheduled squad training session, as listed on the weekly plan on the Online Whereabouts System, but within the same session time.
 Notification must include the names of the Players involved in the Split Squad training activity, the time of the activity and the venue.